 Local garden stores are another great source of seeds.
 You can look for yourself and choose from your favorite flower seeds, herbs, vegetable seeds, organic seeds, heirloom seeds, and local produce!
 You can also get advice from the workers about what seeds you should buy, especially if you are a beginner gardener.

-Five of the Best Places to Buy Seeds
+The Best Places to Buy Seeds

-Five of the Best Places to Buy Seeds is definitely not a comprehensive list, but a great starting point if you are not sure where to begin when buying seeds for your garden.
+The Best Places to Buy Seeds is definitely not a comprehensive list, but a great starting point if you are not sure where to begin when buying seeds for your garden.

 Have you bought seeds yet for the spring season?
 If you have, where to you usually purchase your seeds from?
 Let me know in the comments section below!